-19.2.3.2 Report the number and percentage of Exchange members who obtain their primary care with a provider or clinic that has received either NCQA PCMH Recognition or The Joint Commission PCMH Certification in Attachment E QIS Run Charts.
-For currently contracted Applicants, enter the percentage reported in the certification Application for 2018 as well.
-If Applicant did not have Exchange business during the prior calendar year, please report on the full book of business.
+19.2.3.2 Report the number and percentage of Exchange members who obtain their primary care with a provider or clinic that has received PCMH recognition from NCQA, The Joint Commission, or the Accreditation Association for Ambulatory Health Care (AAAHC) in Attachment E QIS Run Charts.
+For currently contracted Applicants, enter the percentage reported in the Certification Application for 2018 as well.
+If Applicant did not have Exchange business during the prior calendar year, report on the full book of business.

 19.2.3.3 Report all types of payment models, including fee for service (FFS) and capitation, used for primary care services and number of providers paid under each model in Attachment E QIS Run Charts.
-If the Applicant has adopted a model consistent with a Level 3 or 4 alternative payment model (APM) as outlined in the LAN Draft White Paper on Primary Care Payment Models or aligned with CMMI's Comprehensive Primary Care Plus program as part of its strategy to advance primary care in California, please include a description of the model, including any alternative payments such as care management fees and payments based on quality, in the attachment.
-Applicants may include any newly adopted models that are planned or in progress but not yet implemented among providers (please include timeline for beginning the payment model).
-Enter the number and percentage of providers paid under each model reported for 2017 and 2018 as well.
+If Applicant has adopted a model consistent with a Level 3 or 4 alternative payment model (APM) as outlined in the Health Care Payment Learning Action & Action Network (HCP LAN) Draft White Paper on Primary Care Payment Models or aligned with Center for Medicare & Medicaid's (CMMI's) Comprehensive Primary Care Plus program as part of its strategy to advance primary care in California, include a description of the model, including any alternative payments such as care management fees and payments based on quality, in the attachment.
+Applicants may include any newly adopted models that are planned or in progress but not yet implemented among providers (include timeline for beginning the payment model).
+Enter the number and percentage of providers paid under each model reported in the Certification Applications for 2017 and 2018 as well.